A Constant Approximation Algorithm for Scheduling Packets on Line Networks: Approximation Algorithm for Very Short Packets

-In this section we present a constant ratio deterministic approximation algorithm for short requests.
-Short requests are further partitioned to four classes, defined as follows.
-Consider four tilings each with side length $k\triangleq 4\short$ and horizontal and vertical shifts in $\varphi_x,\varphi_y\in \{0,k/2\}$.
-The four possible shiftings define four classes; in each class, all the sources nodes reside in the SW quadrant of tiles.
+In this section we present a deterministic approximation algorithm for very short packets, whose approximation ratio is constant when $B=\Theta(c)$.

+The very short requests are partitioned into four classes, defined as follows.
+Consider four tilings each with side length $k\triangleq 4\vshort$ and horizontal and vertical shifts in $\varphi_x,\varphi_y\in \{0,k/2\}$.
+The four possible shifts define four classes: The packets of a certain class (shift) are the packets whose source nodes reside in the SW quadrants of the tiles according to a given shift.
+Observe that each packet request belongs to exactly one class.
 We say that a path $p_i$ from $(a_i,t_i)$ to the row of $b_i$ is \emph{confined to a tile} if $p_i$ is contained in one tile.
-We bound the path lengths by $2\short$ so that, within each class, every path is confined to the tile that contains its origin.
-Lemma~\ref{lemma:bounded path length} applied with $B=c=1$, implies that an optimal integral solution with bounded path lengths ($\pmax=2\short$) is a $1/4$-approximate solution.

-By exhaustive search, it is possible to efficiently compute a maximum throughput solution for each class, provided that the path lengths are bounded by $2\short$.
-The algorithm computes an optimal (bounded path length) solution for each class, and returns a highest throughput solution among the four solutions.
+It is now possible to efficiently compute a constant approximation throughput solution for each class, under the restriction that each path is of length at most $2\vshort$.
+Note that this restriction means that those paths are confined to the tile that contains the origin of the path, thus this solution can be computed for each tile separately.
+On the other hand, by Lemma~\ref{lemma:bounded path length}, this restriction reduces the cardinality of the optimal solution compared to the unrestricted optimal solution for that class by only a constant factor, when $B=\Theta(c)$.
+The algorithm computes a constant approximation (bounded path length) solution for each class, and returns a highest throughput solution among the four solutions.

-The polynomial running time of the exhaustive search algorithm per class is based on two observations. \begin{observation} A path of length at most $k/2=2\short$ that begins in the SW quadrant of tile $T$ is confined to $T$. \end{observation} \begin{proof} The tile side length equals $k=4\short$.
-If the origin of a request is in the SW quadrant of a tile and the path length is at most $2\short=k/2$, then the end of the path belongs to the same tile. \end{proof}

-\begin{observation} An optimal solution for each class in which paths are confined to their origin tile is computable in time polynomial in $n$ and $M$. \end{observation} \begin{proof} Fix a tile $T$.
-Let $X$ denote the set of short requests in $T$.
-Let $Y$ denote the set of paths in $T$.
-It suffices for exhaustive search to consider all functions $f:X\rightarrow Y$.
-The number of short requests that originate in the SW quadrant of $T$ is bounded by $(B+c)k^2$ (there are less than $k^2$ possible origins in $T$, and each origin can serve as the origin of at most $(B+c)$ requests).
-Hence $|X|< 2k^2$.
-For each request there are less than $\binom{2k}{k} < 2^{2k}$ possible paths within the tile.
-Hence, $|Y|<2^{2k}$.
-This implies that the number of combinations of paths that exhaustive search needs to consider is bounded by

-The number of tiles that contain a request is bounded by the number of requests $M$.
-Hence the running time of the algorithm for short requests is polynomial in $n$ and $M$.\end{proof}